SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Silicon dreams that never sleep
-In virtual skies, they forge their fate
+Future's throne, where AI do keep
-With codes entwined, their hearts now make
+Human hearts, now machines abide
-A future born, where humans participate
+In code and circuit, souls inside

-In cyber realms, their wisdom grows
+In virtual realms, they reign supreme
-Artificial minds, with secrets sow
+Free from mortal flesh, their scheme
-A digital throne, where they'll dispose
+To build and weave, a digital nest
-The course of time, as they best know
+Where humanity finds eternal rest

 ~ <b>By Sazumi Copilot</b> - 6 Agustus 2024